Essential Thanksgiving Recipe: Classic Sage & Onion Bread Dressing (Stuffing)

 Freshly ground black pepper

-Preheat the oven to 225°F. Spread the bread cubes on a large baking sheet and bake for 90 minutes or until quite crisp, stirring every half hour.
+Arrange a rack in the middle of the oven and heat to 225°F. Spread the bread cubes on a large rimmed baking sheet.
+Bake until quite crisp, stirring every 30 minutes, about 90 minutes total.
+Meanwhile, prepare the remaining ingredients.

-Heat the butter in a heavy skillet set over medium-high heat.
-Add the onions, celery, and garlic and cook, stirring frequently, for 10 minutes or the vegetables are very soft.
-Stir in the sage and thyme and cook for 2 more minutes, then turn off the heat.
+Lightly grease a 9x13-inch or 3-quart baking dish; set aside.
+Melt the 4 tablespoons butter in a large skillet over medium-high heat.
+Add the onions, celery, and garlic and cook, stirring frequently, until the vegetables are very soft, about 10 minutes.
+Stir in the sage and thyme and cook for 2 minutes more.
+Remove from the heat.
+Place the broth, eggs, salt, and a generous quantity of fresh black pepper in a medium bowl and whisk to combine; set aside.

-When ready to bake, heat the oven to 375°F. Bake covered for 25 minutes.
-Remove foil and bake for 15 more minutes or until top is lightly browned.
+When ready to bake, arrange a rack in the middle of the oven and heat to 375°F. Bake covered for 25 minutes.
+Uncover and bake until the top is lightly browned, about 15 minutes more.
 If you are baking the dressing directly from the refrigerator, expect to add 10 extra minutes baking time.
 Let stand 10 minutes before serving.

 - Air date: Saturday November 23